Modelling two-dimensional droplet rebound off deep fluid baths: Mathematical model

-Following methodology used in \cite{milewski2015faraday,galeano2017non,galeano2021capillary} and \cite{alventosa2023inertio} to describe the waves generated by a bath-droplet interaction, we proceed by assuming a fluid bath with small free-surface perturbations from the equilibrium $z=0$ denoted by $z=\eta_b (x,t)$.
+Following methodology well established in the literature \cite{milewski2015faraday,galeano2017non,galeano2021capillary, alventosa2023inertio} to describe the waves generated by a bath-droplet interaction, we proceed by assuming a fluid bath with small free-surface perturbations from the equilibrium $z=0$ denoted by $z=\eta_b (x,t)$.
 As the liquid is incompressible we can take the velocity field of the bath as $\mathbf{u}_b = (u_b, w_b) = \nabla \phi + \nabla^\perp \psi$, where $\nabla \phi$ denotes the irrotational velocity component, and $\psi$ a small vortical correction arising from viscous effects.
 Here we have used the notation $\nabla^\perp = (-\partial_z, \partial_x)$.
 Due to the assumption that disturbances are small, the system \eqref{eq: mass} -- \eqref{eq:VelocityCont} results in the following linearized problem

 and boundary conditions

 which include the kinematic boundary condition, normal and tangential stress balances, velocity continuity, and far field decay, respectively.
 We have omitted normal stresses in the air, in anticipation of a lubrication layer approximation.